 I wonder about the experience/quality of the medical malpractice lawyers who lost the cases where there appeared to be liability because quality malpractice lawyers can make a huge difference not just at trial but in discovery.
 But the take-home message is clear: medical malpractice cases are tough anywhere, but particularly in North Carolina.

-North Carolina Medical Malpractice and Personal Injury Jury Verdicts
+North Carolina Personal Injury Jury Verdicts

 - 2022, North Carolina: $87,000 Verdict.
 A 30-something woman and her son walked towards her car in a Walmart parking lot.
 They were struck.
 The woman suffered a permanent left intercostal nerve injury while her son sustained a “goose egg.”
 She alleged negligence against the at-fault driver.
 The woman claimed he unsafely sped in a parking lot and failed to watch for pedestrians.
 A jury awarded $87,000.